lvlivingston/bamabargainbarn/readme.md

 ---
 ### **Tech Stack**
-It's a responsive eCommerce web application hosted on Heroku utilizing Django with Python, React, PostgreSQL, HTML, CSS, and the payments API from [Stripe](https://stripe.com/docs/development/quickstart?lang=python).
+It's a responsive eCommerce web application hosted on Heroku utilizing Django with Python, PostgreSQL, HTML, CSS, and the payments API from [Stripe](https://stripe.com/docs/development/quickstart?lang=python).

 ###### **API Details**
 The [Stripe](https://stripe.com/docs/implementation-guides/core-payments) payments API is connected via test mode only.
 Currently, I have successfully created the shopping cart and checkout views, and connected to the API as well.
 Once finished with rendering of the client-side views, I will create a payments button to complete the Order.